pointfreeco/vapor-routing/README.md

 }
 ```

-Then you construct a router as a parser-printer from our [parsing library][swift-parsing], which is an object that is capable of parsing URL requests in `SiteRoute` and _printing_ `SiteRoute` values back into URL requests.
-Such routers can be constructed with various parser-printers the library vends, such as `Path`, `Query`, `Body` and more:
+Then you construct a router, which is an object that is capable of parsing URL requests into `SiteRoute` values and _printing_ `SiteRoute` values back into URL requests.
+Such routers can be built from various types the library vends, such as `Path` to match particular path components, `Query` to match particular query items, `Body` to decode request body data, and more:

 ```swift
 import VaporRouting